Legal Advice for Compensation Insurance Claims & TPD Payouts

 Proving Negligence

-Winning negligence claims relies on proving someone else’s negligence by showing they failed their duty of care by not taking reasonable steps to ensure the injured person’s safety.
+Approved negligence claims depend on proving someone else’s negligence by showing they failed their duty of care by not taking reasonable steps to ensure the injured person’s safety.
 To prove negligence, you need compelling evidence, like:

 • Witness statements